UniExeterRSE/intro-version-control/_episodes/08_history_and_changes.md

   particular commits.

-* `git diff <files>` and `git diff --staged <files>` for viewing changes to files that have yet to be staged or, in the second form, committed.
+* `git diff <files>` and `git diff --staged <files>` for viewing changes to files that have yet to be staged or, in the second form, yet to be committed.

 ## Differences between commits